What Is Bitcoin?

 Did Satoshi invent blockchain technology?

-Bitcoin actually combines a number of existing technologies that had been around for some time.
-This concept of a chain of blocks wasn’t born with Bitcoin.
-The use of unalterable data structures like this can be traced back to the early 90s when Stuart Haber and W. Scott Stornetta proposed a system for timestamping documents.
-Much like the blockchains of today, it relied on cryptographic techniques to secure data and to prevent it from being tampered with.
+Bitcoin essentially integrates many existing technologies that have been around for a while.
+Bitcoin did not invent the notion of a block chain.
+The usage of immutable data structures such as this dates back to the early 1990s, when Stuart Haber and W. Scott Stornetta devised a technique for timestamping documents.
+It used cryptographic methods to safeguard data and prevent it from being tampered with, much to today’s blockchains.

 Digital cash before Bitcoin